Vietnam.vn - Nền tảng quảng bá Việt Nam

 Day and night, hour by hour, our troops’ trenches and underground trenches gradually moved closer to the central sector.
 From the trenches just a few dozen meters away from the enemy, our soldiers used DKZ guns to destroy bunkers and gun emplacements.

 The trenches that approached brought many other disasters to the enemy.
-The barbed wire fences and minefields of the stronghold now became obstacles to protect the attackers.
-The sniper teams found unexpected positions, not sparing any enemy who showed their heads out of their fortifications.
+The barbed wire fences and minefields of the stronghold now became obstacles to protect the safety of the attackers.
+The sniper teams found unexpected positions, not sparing any enemy who showed their heads out of the fortifications.
 Getting water from the Nam Rom River became extremely difficult.
 There were even enemies who lived right on the riverbank who did not dare to go down to get water.
 They sat in the fortifications and threw cans into the river, then used ropes to pull them up.
 The snipers shot at the cans.
 They only collected empty cans.

 (excerpt)